 addition to clinical rotation during the senior year, students take on-campus courses

 in molecular diagnostics, management, education, research, and special topics.

 Upon completion of the CLS program, which is accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS - Rosemont, IL), ECU CLS graduates are awarded a B.S. in Clinical Laboratory Science.
-They may then take the national certification exam offered by the American Society for Clinical Pathology (ASCP).
-Successful completion of the exam grants nationally recognized professional credentials as a generalist in medical laboratory science.
+They are then eligible to take the national certification exam offered by the American Society for Clinical Pathology (ASCP).
+Successful completion of the exam grants nationally recognized professional credentials as a generalist in medical laboratory science: MLS (ASCP)CM.

 2015 and 2017, the program’s student retention rate was 98%.
 During this time

 frame, graduates demonstrated an 86% first-time pass rate on the national ASCP certification exam.
 Of those graduates who sought laboratory-related jobs, 100% were employed within 6 months.

 Medical Laboratories in the United States, revealed the following: Transfusion

 services: 8.4%; Core Lab: 7.5%; Clinical Chemistry: 9.0%; Microbiology: 5.9%,

 and Hematology: 8.5%.
 View the ASCP vacancy survey (pdf).

 ASCP 2015 Wage Survey of Medical Laboratories in the United States reported a